 A Season Ticket allows the holder the benefits of free parking; the opportunity to walk within the beautiful gardens; to be accompanied by up 3 children aged 5-16yrs (under 5’s free of charge).
 To receive a 5% discount at Castle Gardens Walled Garden Restaurant next to our car park, valid from 1/04/2022 – 30/10/2022.
 To receive a 5% discount on retail/food/drink purchases made at the ticket box.

-A Season Ticket permits the named holder to walk in the gardens and grounds of Sherborne Castle every day of the year during the hours below
+A Season Ticket permits the named holder to walk within the Gardens of Sherborne Castle during the days and hours during shown on the opening times above.

 Memberships are valid for the named card holder only.
 Terms and conditions apply.
 With the exception of certain Special Event days, when an additional entrance fee may be charged; this should be no more than 5 days per year.